Wolf warrior diplomacy: Prominence

 The phrase zhan-lang-waijiao (战狼外交 (wolf warrior diplomacy)) entered Chinese media in the latter half of 2019, in the aftermath of a heated exchange on Twitter between Zhao Lijian and Susan Rice on 13 July 2019.
 In August 2019, Zhao Lijian was promoted to deputy director of China's Information Department of the Ministry of Foreign Affairs.
+According to analysis of China's diplomacy during the COVID-19 pandemic, wolf warrior diplomacy became more aggressive in recent years as Chinese officials responded more strongly to international criticism.

 In February 2020, Zhao Lijian became a spokesperson for the Ministry of Foreign Affairs, and was described by Chinese media as an "Internet celebrity" and a "Wolf Warrior Diplomat".

 According to Bloomberg News reporter Peter F. Martin, "After the outbreak of the Covid-19 pandemic, Chinese diplomats felt under attack but also proud of the way that their country has handled the crisis.
 The new mixture of confidence and increasing insecurity combined to create what we now call wolf warrior diplomacy."

 The phrase "Wolf Warrior diplomacy" may have first been used in Western media in May 2020.
 In Western media since the early-2020s, the phrase "Wolf Warrior diplomacy" has been used to describe any use of confrontational rhetoric by Chinese diplomats, disinformation tactics, coercive behavior, as well as their increased willingness to openly and stridently rebuff criticism of the government and its policies, and court controversy in press conferences, interviews with the foreign press and on social media.

 In May 2020, Wang Yi stated that China would "never pick a fight or bully others" but would "push back against any deliberate insult" and "refute all groundless slander."
 In December, Hua Chunying stated at a press conference, "[H]ow can anyone think that China has no right to speak the truth while they have every right to slander, attack, smear, and hurt China? ...
 Do they think that China has no choice but the silence of the lambs while they are unscrupulously lashing out at the country with trumped-up charges?"